wikimedia-research/Discovery-Search-QueryFeatures-201610/docs/index.md

 | zero click   | 35255      | 50640        | 0.589557    |
 | clickthrough | 15594      | 25911        | 0.3757138   |

-Because AUC is very closed to 0.5, and the class error for zero click is too large, we don't think query features have large enough predicting power on clickthrough rate and thus not reporting variable importance here (see appendix below).
+Because AUC is too closed to 0.5, and the class error for zero click is too large, we don't think query features have large enough predicting power on clickthrough rate and thus not reporting variable importance here (see appendix below).

 ### PaulScore

-We fit linear regression models (lambda of elasticnet penalty is very closed to 0) for PaulScore when scoring factor equals 0,1, 0.5 and 0.9.
+**Linear Regression: ** We fit linear regression models (lambda of elasticnet penalty is very closed to 0) for PaulScore when scoring factor equals 0,1, 0.5 and 0.9.
 The explained deviance by models are very small, less than 0.3%, and R squared ranges from 0.005 to 0.009.
 Therefore, we don't think query features have large enough predicting power on PaulScore and thus not reporting variable importance here.

 ## Appendix